-Design for Assembly (DFA) is a process by which products are design with easy of assembly in mind.
+Design for Assembly (DFA) is a process by which products are designed with ease of assembly in mind.
 If a product contains fewer parts it will take less time to assemble, thereby reducing assembly costs.
 In addition, if the parts are provided with features which make it easier to grasp, move, orient and insert them, this will also reduce assembly time and assembly costs.
 The reduction of the number of parts in an assembly has the added benefit of generally reducing the total cost of parts in the assembly.
 This is usually where the major cost benefits of the application of design for assembly occur.
-But when the product parts where not design especially for assembly you can talk to us.
-We will provide you with solutions for difficult to handle parts and springs for a manual, semiautomated and fully automated applications.
-Automated assembly systems are ideal for integration with other production lines so components can be automatically fed.
-Power and Free Assembly Systems are excellent for combining longer cycle time operations with shorter cycle time operations as well as for integrating assembly operations with Unitech solutions.
+But when the production parts were not designed especially for assembly, you can talk to us.
+We can provide you with solutions for "difficult to handle" parts and springs for manual, semi-automated or fully automated applications.